-The goal of this class is to learn how to evaluate the landscape (working outside en plein air if weather permits, or indoors if weather is rainy).
+In this 6-week course taught by HM Saffer, students will learn to evaluate the landscape (working outside en plein air if weather permits, or indoors if weather is cool).
 Learn to create a composition on canvas inspired by direct observation.
 In addition, students will learn how to control and manipulate oil paints on canvas, composition, color control, surface textures, brushwork and palette knife techniques.
 We will also explore new techniques and methods of applying paint to achieve varied textures to canvas.
 While some background in painting is recommended, all skill levels are welcome.

 Level/age: beginning (with some painting experience) and intermediate – ages 18 & up

 Students will work on one 16″ x 20″ canvas each class session.

 Students Will Be Using Oil Paints – please bring the following colors for a Basic Palette:

 - Titanium Or Zinc White

 - Prussian Blue